 All that said, if you’re a university student who’s never had sex, it’s understandable if you feel a little insecure about it, thanks to all the messaging we get from pop culture.
 Liz Goldwyn, founder of The Sex Ed, a multimedia platform for sex, health and consciousness education, tells Refinery29, “You may be surprised to know how many mid-20s, 30s and older ‘virgins’ there are out there who feel ashamed of their status.”

 If you don’t feel great about your status, she has two pieces of advice.
 First, rethink the concept of “virginity.”
 "Try to have a broader view of what ‘sex’ is — this can include oral, fingering, orgasm with a toy (with or without a partner) and more," she says.
 "We need to challenge what the construct of ‘virginity’ is in the first place."

 Next, try not to compare yourself to others.
 “Don’t compare your sexual status to anyone else (as hard as that may be) — we have to be responsible for our OWN level of comfort and desires," Goldwyn says.
 "That is what being sex positive is all about.”

-Being a virgin in college isn't unusual — and it isn't anything to be embarrassed about, either.
+Being a virgin in university isn't unusual — and it isn't anything to be embarrassed about, either.
 Plenty of your classmates have never had sex, either, even if they don't talk about it.
-And even if being a virgin in college was rare, there's nothing wrong with having a different type of sexual experience than someone else — no two people are the same, and that includes their sex lives.
+And even if being a virgin in university was rare, there's nothing wrong with having a different type of sexual experience than someone else — no two people are the same, and that includes their sex lives.